ppy/osu-wiki/wiki/Contests/Monthly_Beatmapping_Contest/en.md

 The MBC was originally managed on a nearly monthly basis between 2013 and 2015 and was followed by hiatus until 2020.
 The first 12 iterations of the MBC can be found on the [Contests article](/wiki/Contests#monthly-beatmapping-contest).
 The results for the 13th iteration can be found on its [news post](https://osu.ppy.sh/home/news/2017-04-02-monthly-beatmapping-contest-13-results).

 Since 2020, the MBC has adopted a new schedule, ruleset, voting procedure, and reward scheme.
+10 contests were run between January and October 2020, followed by a break until March 2021 while the [A Labour of Love Contest](/wiki/Contests/A_Labour_of_Love_Contest) was taking submissions.
+The MBC's 2021 return includes opportunities for mappers of all game modes to participate.

 The rest of this article details the current format for Monthly Beatmapping Contests.

 ## Schedule